alexanderuernst/SHARP/README.md

 **5. Example Test Case**

-To confirm that the program is functioning properly, I recommend that the following inputs are provided:
+To confirm that the program is functioning properly, I recommend that the following inputs are provided (estimated run time: min):

   _Enter BAP geometry type (1 = planar slab, 2 = cylinder, 3 = hollow cylinder):_  1